A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Experiential Function

-This function is concerned primarily with maintaining a consistent image.
-It creates an intentional experience—especially about how you want people to feel and remember the organization.
+This function primarily concerns maintaining consistency across the brand identity, experience, and all touchpoints.
+It creates the brand image in the minds of others.
+It creates an intentional experience that demonstrates how you want people to feel and remember the organization.
 And it delivers this experience over and over again.

-The Experiential Function is tied to every brand expression: logo, colors, typography, imagery, visual and verbal language, stories, and messaging.
-It takes an entire organization sharing the same understanding, rowing toward the same destination, and reinforcing the brand experience through every interaction and touchpoint.
+The Experiential Function is tied to every brand expression: logos, colors, typography, imagery, visual and verbal language, stories, websites, annual reports, events, newsletters, social media, presentations, and so forth.
+It takes an entire organization sharing the same understanding, rowing toward the same destination, and reinforcing the brand experience through every interaction and touchpoint to maintain consistency.

 If you’re interested in evaluating the experience your brand creates, you can explore the following exercises: